zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-browse.md

 In order to manage a single Azure resource, users often locate the resource in a list.

 # Problem
-Users need to see a filterable and sortable list of resources, perform actions on items in the list, and navigate to the details for a specific resource.
+Users need to see a list of resources, perform actions on items in the list, and navigate to the details for a specific resource.
 When the user has no resources of that type, the user needs guidance on the value of the resource, links to any supplemental docs and a button to create a resource instance.

 # Solution
 The resource browse pattern shows resources by displaying key resource properties in a grid view.
 Resource browse provides easy filtering, searching, sorting and grouping within the list.
 The user can perform bulk actions on selected resources directly from the list.
 Selecting a resource from the browse experience opens the resource to invoke the `resource manage` experience.